ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 ### Bind the Object Storage credentials to the Kubernetes cluster

-* In the terminal, find the name of the Object Storage service
+* In the terminal, check that your Object Storage service has been correctly created
-  * If you get an empty response for this command, check that you are connected to the right [region](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_api), [organisation and space](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login).
+  * If you get an empty response for this command, check that you are connected to the right [region](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_api), [organisation and space](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login)

 ```bash
 bx cf services | grep Object-Storage